Show by Label

 Here it still has the MAX232 in place, so I could not change the parameters yet.

-Michael intended to have the counter board piggy-back on the LCD display, but I wanted an easier way to test and debug, so I concocted a two socket deal that would allow me to see the display while working on the counter.
+Michael intended to have the counter board piggy-back on the LCD display, but I wanted an easier way to test and debug, so I concocted a two socket deal that would allow me to see the display while having access to the counter.

-In any case, I already knew that the counter has provisions for an external clock, preferably an OCXO, and that was what I wanted to use next.
+In any case, I already knew that the counter has provisions for an external clock, preferably an OCXO, and that was what I wanted to try next.

 External Clock

-I have a CTI OC5SC25, 5V, square wave output and an ISOTEMP 5V square wave output version as well.
+I two OCXO's that I have are a CTI OC5SC25, 5V supply and a square wave output and an ISOTEMP also with a 5V supply and a square wave output version.

 I build the schematic, finished the layouts, produced the Gerber files and uploaded them to JLPCB, my to-go-to board house.
-Unfortunately, while I was waiting for the boards to arrive, I discovered that I did not actually order them.
+Unfortunately, while I was waiting for the boards to arrive, I discovered that uploaded them all right, but did not actually order them.
 Bummer!

-That left me with the Manhatten style setup, but I had too much difficulty to precisely tune the frequency to that of my GPSDO.
+While waiting for the boards, I built a Manhatten style setup on a protoboard, but I had too much difficulty to precisely tune the frequency to that of my GPSDO.
 Plus it was "flapping in the breeze"which did not help either.

 To improve the connections between my GPSDO and the external OCXO, I modified the three frequency input connectors on the counter PCB to SMA adapters.

-I use my DSO to monitor both signals, and with a 20 seconds high persistance I could easily see the drift from one compared to the other.
-I'm triggering on the GPSDO and the OCXO is tuned with the trimmer to have a still display with no movement.
+I used my DSO to monitor both 10MHz signals, and with a 20 seconds high persistance I could easily see the drift from one compared to the other.
+I'm triggering on the GPSDO and the OCXO is tuned with the trimmer to have a display with no movement.
 Drifting to the left means it's too slow, and to the right means it's too fast.
 Simple.

 Unfortunately, even though the oscillator is ovenized, temperature plays a huge role on the stability, and the trimmer adjustment is too finicky and simply not good enough.

-However, using this setup is already a significant improvement over the local VCXO on the counter board.
-I now need to see how much precision I can wring out of this system, also by using the 1PPS to tune the clock, but to go to 10 digits of resolution, even this is not good enough, unless you calibrate the clock against the GPSDO before you make a measurement.
+However, using this setup is already a significant improvement over the local VCXO located on the counter board.
+I now need to see how much precision I can wring out of this system, also by using the 1PPS input to tune the clock.
+Unfortunately, to go to 10 digits of resolution, even this is not good enough, unless you calibrate the clock against the GPSDO every time before you make a measurement.

-In the meantime, my OCXO board arrived and I played around with it a bit.
+In the meantime, my OCXO boards arrived and I played around with it a bit.
 I'm not dissapointed actually!

 First of all, as I knew and already alluded to, it is very difficult to tune the OCXO frequency with that of the GPSDO.
 The full trimmer adjustment is only +/- 1mHz, but even a fraction of a trimmer turn will change the frequency a lot.